flisanp/ms3-baby-food-recipes/TESTING.md

 ### Responsiveness issues

 - I've had some responsiveness issues with the search bar.
-On smaller devices the input field was very small and buttons overlapping.
+On smaller devices the input field was very small and the text was overlapping.
 <br>
 <img src="https://github.com/flisanp/ms3-baby-food-recipes/blob/main/static/images/README/bugs/valign-wrapper.png" width="300" height=auto/>
 <br>

-    - I've had added the Materialize class name `.valign-wrapper` because I wanted it to be vertically aligned.
+- I've had used the Materialize class name `.valign-wrapper` because I wanted it to be vertically aligned.
 I removed this and kept the `.center-align` class and the buttons now appeared below the search bar on smaller devices making it much easier to fill out and search.

 - Font weight for the logo "Yum Yum" was too big for iphone 5/SE making it appear on two lines.
 Even on Galaxy fold the logo jumped down a line.